- 1 Characteristics of black currant oil

 Characteristics of black currant oil

-The seed oil or blackcurrant or blackcurrant oil is one of the products obtained from this plant more used as a remedy nowadays, because it contains essential fatty acids Omega-3 and Omega-6.
+Blackcurrant seed oil is one of the products obtained from this plant more used as a remedy nowadays, because it contains essential fatty acids Omega-3 and Omega-6.
 They are included in the essential fatty acids (EFAs).
 This is a group of fatty acids which can not manufactured by the body and must be ingested through foods or as supplements.

 maintenance and protection of the nervous system (the functioning of neurons and chemical transmissions), control our body temperature, proper functioning of the immune system, etc..